Student Activities Programming Board

 Leadership and Intercultural Programs

 Melanie Xu, ‘17

 Email: email@example.com, firstname.lastname@example.org

-Major: Latin American Studies, Women’s and Gender Studies/ East Asian Studies
+Major: Undecided, Women’s and Gender Studies/ East Asian Studies

 This position serves as the main student lead from the Student Activities Office on topics related to leadership, ethics, communication, networking, civic engagement and creating a welcoming and inclusive campus environment.
 The Program Assistant works with the Student Activities and CSA organizations to develop and ensure that leadership programs and activities are offered for the campus community.